 This page provides an overview of QoS Egress Port Shapers for all switch ports.
-The Port Shapping screen in Figure 4-9-4 appears.
+The Port Shaping screen in Figure 4-9-4 appears.

-Figure 4-9-4: QoS Egress Port Shapers Screenshot
+Figure 4-9-4: QoS Egress Port Shapers page Screenshot

 Object Description • Port The logical port for the settings contained in the same row.
 Click on the port number in order to configure the shapers.
-For more details, please refer to chapter 4.9.5.1. • Q0 ~Q7 Shows "disabled" or actual queue shaper rate, e.g., "800 Mbps". • Port Shows "disabled" or actual port shaper rate, e.g., "800 Mbps".
+For more detail, please refer to chapter 4.9.5.1. • Q0 ~Q7 Shows "disabled" or actual queue shaper rate - e.g. "800 Mbps". • Port Shows "disabled" or actual port shaper rate - e.g. "800 Mbps".